Sign Up to Receive PHI Alerts

 HOW MUCH TRAINING IS REQUIRED FOR DIRECT CARE WORKERS?

-Home health aides and nursing assistants are federally required to complete at least 75 hours of training, including 16 hours of supervised practical training, and pass a competency exam—while personal care aides have no federal training and competency requirements.
-Training requirements for each of these occupational roles vary by state and can be compared on our website (under the “Advocacy” section).
+Home health aides and nursing assistants are federally required to complete at least 75 hours of training, including 16 hours of supervised practical training, pass a competency exam, and complete 12 hours of continuing education in each 12-month period—while personal care aides have no federal training and competency requirements.
+Training requirements for each of these occupational roles vary by state and can be compared in our Direct Care Workforce State Index.
+PHI works closely with a wide spectrum of providers to create feasible training approaches that equip workers with the necessary skills and competencies to provide quality care.
 PHI works closely with a wide spectrum of providers to create feasible training approaches that equip workers with the necessary skills and competencies to provide quality care.

 What are key challenges facing direct Care workers?

 Despite their essential role, direct care workers struggle to achieve quality jobs, which impedes recruitment and retention efforts across long-term care settings.
-The median wage for direct care workers was just $15.43 per hour in 2022, with variability by occupational role and geographic location (among other factors), and median earnings were only $23, 688 per year in 2021.
-As a result, 39 percent of this workforce lives in or near poverty and 46 percent rely on public assistance programs to make ends meet.
+The median wage for direct care workers was just $16.72 per hour in 2023, with variability by occupational role and geographic location (among other factors), and median annual earnings for direct care workers were only $25,015 in 2022.
+As a result, 37 percent of this workforce lives in or near poverty and 49 percent rely on public assistance programs to make ends meet.
+Additionally, direct care workers’ median wages are lower than those for all other occupations with similar or lower entry-level requirements in all 50 states plus D.C.
 Beyond low wages, direct care jobs are physically and emotionally demanding and often characterized by heavy workloads, scheduling challenges, inadequate supervision, and limited training and career advancement prospects.

 WHAT IS THE TURNOVER RATE FOR DIRECT CARE WORKERS?

-Median annual turnover for nursing assistants in nursing homes was nearly 100 percent in 2017-2018 and turnover in home care was about 64 percent in 2021, according to the most recent research in each case.
+Median annual turnover for nursing assistants in nursing homes was nearly 100 percent in 2017-2018 and turnover in home care was nearly 80 percent in 2024, according to the most recent research in each case.
 Unfortunately, a large-scale, comprehensive assessment of turnover across the full direct care workforce does not exist.
 Turnover is difficult to measure without systematic processes to collect workforce data at the provider and state levels, and most studies have measured turnover for only a subset of the workforce (e.g. by occupation, payer, population served, or geographic area).

 WHAT’S THE SIZE OF THE WORKFORCE SHORTAGE IN DIRECT CARE?

-Ever-greater demand for long-term supports and services—along with the sustained impact of COVID-19 on this sector, slow labor force growth, and a tight labor market overall—is placing intense pressure on direct care workforce employment.
+Ever-greater demand for long-term services and supports—along with the sustained impact of COVID-19 on this sector, slow labor force growth, and a tight labor market overall—is placing intense pressure on direct care workforce employment.
 Reports from the field indicate devastating workforce gaps across long-term care settings, but unfortunately, there is no national estimate of the workforce shortage (and few state-level estimates) due to data-collection limitations.
 In our research, PHI describes the workforce shortage by combining data on workforce trends and projections with evidence on current workforce turnover and job vacancy rates.
+Additionally, scholars have found that rural geographies are especially likely to experience workforce shortages, as the ratio of personal care aides to individuals with self-care disabilities and the ratio of home health aides to older adults is particularly low in rural areas.
 Other researchers have hypothesized about the future workforce shortage, however, by relying on broad assumptions about population growth and care utilization patterns.
 As one example, in 2017 MIT Professor Paul Osterman estimated that there will be a national shortage of 151,000 direct care workers by 2030 and 355,000 workers by 2040.

 WHAT ARE THE SOURCES FOR PHI’S DATA ON DIRECT CARE WORKERS?